 Community members share their stories and ideas about the impacts of climate change

 GLOSSARY OF BUILDING BLOCKS 110

-Building blocks are the essential elements determining the success of solutions.
-These building blocks may be adapted and recombined to address challenges in other contexts, sectors or geographies.
+"Building blocks" we call the core components of a solution.
+They may be adapted and/or recombined with building blocks from other solutions to address new challenges in different contexts, sectors, or geographies.